jychoi-hpc/gx/docs/MultiGPU.rst

 --------------------------

 Performance will often be limited by the speed of the connection between GPUs.
 Typically GPUs within a single node are connected with a faster interconnect (e.g. NVLINK) than across nodes, so scaling efficiency may degrade somewhat when parallelizing across multiple nodes.
 For details about the scaling of the code, see Section 7 of the GX paper (Mandell et al., 2022).

+A rule of thumb that gives a reasonable balance between efficiency and wall-clock performance is to have at least one *node* per species and no fewer than *4 Hermite moments* per GPU.